ThKrypt/QualCoder/05-Files.md

 There might be a couple of seconds delay.
 There is an automated search that looks through the user's home directory for up to 2 matching file names.
 This intended to speed up finding the link to files where the link is currently pointing to nothing.

+# Twitter data

+Import twitter data from a fully quoted csv file.
+There is an example file - rtweet_judo_tweets_data.csv - in Examples folder.

+The csv file requires these exact column names: id and full_text headers for tweet data and screen_name for user data.

+Additional tweet fields can be these exact column names: created_at, coordinates, retweet_count, favorite_count, lang Additional user fields can be: location, url, description, followers_count, friends_count, listed_count, favourites_count, statuses_count

+The twitter import page also has an example of how to use R with RTweet to extract tweet data.
+This was tested and worked before twitter applied a fee for service.
+Note that currently there is a cost associated with accessing twitter data.
+I cannot give advice on any problems you may have getting twitter data.

+The tweet data is loaded into individual database files (Manage Files), The user data is loaded into cases (Manage cases).
+Multiple tweets (stored as files are assigned to the matching user (case).